Kasluk24/brokjson-file-converter/README.md

 `pip install <brokjson-file-converter.zip>`

 ## Ussage
-- The converter can convert brokJSON files to geoJSON files and geoJSON files to brokJSON files.
+- The converter can convert BrokJSON files to GeoJSON files and also GeoJSON files to BrokJSON files.
 The first argument defines the direction.<br>
-geo2brok = from geoJSON to brokJSON, brok2geo = brokJSON to geoJSON
+geo2brok = from GeoJSON to BrokJSON, brok2geo = BrokJSON to GeoJSON
 - The second argument defines the file to be converted.
 - The third argument is optional and specifies the converted file.
 If this file is not specified, the converter creates a subfolder (geo2brok or brok2geo depending on the selected direction) and saves the converted file with the original filename in it.

 ### Examples
-- Convert the geoJSON file "GeoJSON.json" to the brokJSON file BrokJSON.json<br>
+- Convert the GeoJSON file "GeoJSON.json" to the BrokJSON file BrokJSON.json<br>
 `python brokjson-file-converter geo2brok GeoJSON.json BrokJSON.json`
-- Convert the brokJSON file "BrokJSON.json" to the geoJSON file GeoJSON.json<br>
+- Convert the brokJSON file "BrokJSON.json" to the GeoJSON file GeoJSON.json<br>
 `python brokjson-file-converter brok2geo BrokJSON.json GeoJSON.json`